m00gendai/mapping-tool-v2/README.md

 * If multiple Navaids with the same Ident exist, the tool plots them all as it cannot detect from context which would be the correct one to plot
 * EAD does not provide a report for NDBs, so NDB queries are not possible
 * EAD does not provide a type annotation for DME and TACAN data, and since they are merged, it currently cannot be determined if a navaid is a DME or a TACAN
-* EAD lists a VOR/DME navaid both under VOR and DME reports, so they will be plotted twice; once with VOR annotation, and with DME annotation

 #### Waypoint search ####
 * LFN Waypoints not yet covered